 \section{Conclusions}

 In this work, we have discussed the physics of the superconducting Anderson Impurity Model using a slave-spin representation.
-Within a mean-field decoupling of the spin-fermion Hamiltonian we have obtained the phase diagram and characterized several quantities such as the Josephson current and the dot spectral function.
-This analysis reveals that the mean-field theory works qualitatively well in the singlet ($0$) phase, in particular for what concerns the low-energy excitations.
+Within a mean-field decoupling of the spin-fermion Hamiltonian we have obtained the phase diagram and characterized several quantities such as the microwave response, the Josephson current, and the dot spectral function.
+This analysis reveals that the mean-field theory works qualitatively well in the singlet ($0$) phase, in particular in what concerns the low-energy excitations.
 However, mean-field misses some important features, most notably giving an incorrect description of the high-energy excitations.
 Moreover, the mean-field theory predicts a transition into a doublet ($\pi$) phase where the renormalized hybridization vanishes and the system reduces to a decoupled dot.
 This is particularly evident in the spectral function, where the Hubbard bands are renormalized to zero.
 At the mean-field level, all the physical properties of the doublet phase are missed.

 To go beyond this approach, we have included RPA corrections to the mean-field treatment of the spin sector, leading to a finite dissipation of the spin dynamics and hence a finite width of the Hubbard bands.
 This also has direct consequences on other observables.
-Note that within our approach, the RPA corrections to the mean-field theory do not renormalize the $0-\pi$ transition boundary, nor are able to give a description of the low-energy physics in the $\pi$ phase.
-Some interesting extensions to the present method would then be to do a self-consistent approximation, where the position of the critical boundary is also renormalized, and to extend the method to the doublet phase.
-Moreover, it should be straightforward to extend the method outside particle-hole symmetry, following \cite{guerci_unbinding_2017}.
+Note that within our approach, the RPA corrections to the mean-field theory do not renormalize the $0-\pi$ transition boundary, nor are they able to give a description of the low-energy physics in the $\pi$ phase.
+In order to access the $\pi$ phase, and in particular the ABS, one would likely need to go beyond the fermion-spin decoupling at the Green's function level, namely introduce vertex corrections in the calculation of the Green's functions.

 As a non-trivial application of the method, we compute the microwave spectroscopy of the model in the strongly interacting regime, which is a quantity of direct experimental relevance.
 We show that it displays a rich structure, with resonant and continuum contributions.